 If running your planks vertically, you may need to install furring strips on a minimum of 24-inch centers.
 Follow the manufacturer’s instructions.

 Shiplap walls create a focal point in an entry or living space.
-Play up the rustic look with simple accessories such as a chalky-painted table and coordinating chalky-painted vessels.
+Play up the rustic look with simple accessories such as a chalky-painted table or repurposed dresser.